mtszkarbowiak/ktl/README.md

 - 3.7.
 Default capacity must obey constraints of the allocation policy.
 - 3.8.
 Collections must be ready to accept different hash types.

-### 3. Iterators
+### 4. Iterators

-- 3.1.
+- 4.1.
 Collections provide two types of iterators: STL-style and enumerators (C#-style).
-- 3.2.
-Iterators are not expected to stay valid after the collection has been modified.
+- 4.2.
+Enumerators are NOT re-enterant, making them singificantly simpler to implement, [and more importantly, to use](https://www.youtube.com/watch?v=49ZYW4gHBIQ&t=3414s) than [ranges](https://en.cppreference.com/w/cpp/ranges).
+This also makes them more similar to LINQ in C# (or Rust iterators).
-- 3.3.
-STL-style iterators must obey the STL iterator concept.
+- 4.3.
+STL-style iterators must obey the STL iterator concept to enable STL algorithms.
-- 3.4.
-Enumerators must provide a wat to check if dereferncing is valid, dereference, and move to the next element.
+- 4.4.
+Enumerators provide simple API: `operator(bool)` for end condition, `operator++()` for moving to the next element and `operator*()` for accessing the current element.

-### 4. Algorithms

-4.1.
-Algorithms should prefer to use iterators/enumerators over collections.

 ## V. Aknowledgements

 Created by Mateusz Karbowiak 2024

+The project is available under the [MIT License](LICENSE.md).

 The library is inspired by the following projects: